Quantum Speedups for Multiproposal MCMC: Preliminaries

 \subsection{MCMC and Barker's algorithm}

 {\boldsymbol{\theta}}

 Markov Chain Monte Carlo (MCMC) constitutes a class of algorithms that are useful for sampling from probability distributions in situations where direct sampling is otherwise untenable.
-Key applications of MCMC include inference of high-dimensional model parameters within Bayesian inference \cite{gelman1995bayesian} and simulation of physical many-body systems \cite{metropolis1953equation,DUANE1987216}.
+Key applications of MCMC include inference of high-dimensional model parameters within Bayesian inference \citep{gelman1995bayesian} and simulation of physical many-body systems \citep{metropolis1953equation,DUANE1987216}.
 In the following, we consider the application of MCMC to discrete-valued models, but the framework applies equally to both discrete and continuous contexts.
 Letting $\mathcal{A}$ denote some finite or countably-infinite index set, we consider the discrete set $\{\ttheta_{\alpha} \}_{\alpha \in \mathcal{A}}$.
 We identify our target distribution $\pi$ with a probability mass function $\pi(\cdot)$ defined with respect to the counting measure on the power set $2^{\mathcal{A}}$.
 The probability measure $\pi$ may be, e.g., a posterior distribution in Bayesian inference or a Boltzmann distribution in statistical mechanics.
+However, the probability mass function $\pi(\cdot)$ cannot be accessed in most practical scenarios.
+Instead, an unnormalized function $\pi^*(\cdot)\propto \pi(\cdot)$ is accessible.

-In this context, Monte Carlo methods generate (pseudo)random samples in order to obtain estimates of expectations $E_{\pi}(f)< \infty$ for arbitrary bounded functions $f$ defined on the set $\{\ttheta_{\alpha} \}_{\alpha \in \mathcal{A}}$.
+In this context, Monte Carlo methods generate (pseudo) random samples in order to obtain estimates of expectations $E_{\pi}(f)< \infty$ for arbitrary bounded functions $f$ defined on the set $\{\ttheta_{\alpha} \}_{\alpha \in \mathcal{A}}$.
 Whereas classical Monte Carlo techniques such as rejection sampling tend to break down in high dimensions, MCMC effectively generates samples from high-dimensional distributions by constructing a Markov chain with transition kernel $Q(\cdot,\cdot)$ that maintains the target distribution $\pi$ as a stationary distribution, i.e.,

 When designing such Markov kernels $Q$, it is helpful to note that the detailed balance condition